Stefan Frenz

 For version 177 there is a short manual in version 37 since 2010/04/29 describing the compiler's specials and some small examples.
 The manual is available only in German at the moment.

-There is a new version 178 since 2010/05/18 with lots of internal optimizations and several bugfixes.
+There is a version 178 since 2010/05/18 with lots of internal optimizations and several bugfixes.
 There is a new graphical option maker application in the ui-package named SCG in the Java-version.
 You can also download native executables for Windows and Linux (both 32 bit), these versions do not require any other java compiler or runtime environment to be installed (example program is attached, too).

 For version 178 there is a short manual in version 38 since 2010/05/18 describing the compiler's specials and some small examples.
 The manual is available only in German at the moment.